sahilpmehra/People-Counter/README.md

 # People-Counter
-This program count incoming and outcoming people, who crooss by hall.
+This program counts incoming and outcoming people, who cross the hall.
-  I find many examples in video, how count people who crossing hall or doors, but didn`t find examples code.
-I decided write little program, which been counting incoming and outcoming people.
+  I found many video tutorials on how to count the inflow and outflow of people but couldn't find any code examples sp, I decided to write a little program which does so.
-  I use OpenCV and Python 2.7
+  I used OpenCV and Python 2.7
   So, begining you need install all dependensies:
    #pip install datetime
    #pip install imutils
    #pip install opencv-python
-   Use "import" for importing this library in project

    For running program write in command line
    #python PeopleCounterMain.py

-   If you want chenge video or set stream from rtsp camera change line camera = cv2.VideoCapture("test2.mp4") # set here your video
+   If you want to change the video or set stream from rtsp camera, change line camera = cv2.VideoCapture("test2.mp4")

-   This example use mechanism computer the absolute difference between the current frame and first frame, so I compare two frame and if chenges exist i find where.
-If area bigest more than 1200 I draw rectange around object which been chenged, if less than contour is too small, ignore it.
+   This example uses mechanism computer the absolute difference between the current frame and previous frame, so I compare two frame and if changes exist i find where.
+If biggest area is more than 12000, I draw rectange around object which has been changed, if less then contour is too small, ignore it.